GiannisVTLS/WebDev/README.md

 <b><h2>Assignment 1</b></h2>

-Consists of 8 Exercises of increasing difficulty
+Consists of 8 Exercises of increasing difficulty.

 <ol>
   <li> Simple navigation page, opening this will guide you throughout the different exercises </li>